csvconf/csvconf.com/locations.md

 [The Streetcar](https://portlandstreetcar.org/) - It's slow!
 But sometimes it's better than walking if it happens to be going where you need to go.
 Separate tickets from the bus and MAX.

 [The Bus and the MAX](http://trimet.org/)
-MAX - a cool light rail named after Max Ogden.
-Goes from the Airport to Downtown (Red line).
-The bus is reasonably reliable and you can track you bus' arrival time with the Trimet app.
+MAX is the light rail and goes from the Airport to Downtown (Red line).
+The bus is reasonably reliable and you can track your bus' arrival time with the Trimet app.
 Important because during off-peak hours, the busses run less frequently.

 [Trimet Tickets app](https://trimet.org/app/) - Ride the bus or the MAX with interchangeable passes, pay once for a two hour window of as much public transportation you can get, just show the driver your ticket on your phone when you get on.